RubixML/ML/README.md

 ```

 ### Step Decay
-A learning rate decay stochastic optimizer that reduces the learning rate by a factor of the decay parameter when it reaches a new floor (takes k steps).
+A learning rate decay stochastic optimizer that reduces the learning rate by a factor of the decay parameter when it reaches a new floor.
+The number of steps needed to reach a new floor is given by the steps parameter.

 ##### Parameters:
 | # | Param | Default | Type | Description |